 This trendy barbershop secretly houses elegant speakeasies with locations in NYC and Chicago and two outposts in L.A. — one in Culver City and another in Highland Park.
 Here, you can have your grooming done day and sip on cocktails in a swanky setting by night.
 The concept is centered around creating a community where ideas can flow freely in a relaxed and inspiring environment.

 Locations: 5715 N Figueroa St, Highland Park, CA 90042 / 10797 Washington Blvd, Culver City, CA 90232

 At this unique spot, an old refrigerator door acts as a portal to a 70s-themed spot that’s like stepping into the Foreman’s living room.
 Every available surface is filled with vintage trinkets and collectible paraphernalia, including old soda cans.
 In the backyard decked out with garage sale items you’ll find an old trailer that serves great drinks.
 It has all the retro nostalgia you could ask for to make you feel at home in the heart of Hollywood.
 Plus, it’s also lightly perfumed with cannabis thanks to the dispensary next door.

 Location: 1611 N El Centro Ave, Los Angeles, CA 90028

-Behind classic industrial walls in Venice, you’ll find this incredibly intimate space with chic Mid-Century furniture and tiki accents.
+Behind classic industrial walls in Venice, you’ll find one of the most incredibly intimate speakeasies in L.A. with chic Mid-Century furniture with tiki touches.
 Old Lightning can host just 25 people and to be one of them, you’ll need to enquire with staff at Scopa Italian Roots (where this cocktail den is hidden) or make a reservation via email.
 Note, that when you enter you will have to fully submit to a bygone era—which means giving up your phone.